fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/New-AzureWebsite.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 The cmdlet creates a new website to run in Azure and prepares for deployment through Github.

 ## EXAMPLES

-### 1: Create a new website with Git
+### Example 1: Create a new website with Git
 ```
-PS C:\>New-AzureWebsite mySite -Git
+PS C:\> New-AzureWebsite mySite -Git
 ```

 This example creates a new website in Azure and a local Git repository to use for deploying files to the new website.

-### 2: Create website integrated with Github
+### Example 2: Create website integrated with Github
 ```
-PS C:\>New-AzureWebsite mysite -Github -GithubRepository myaccount/myrepo
+PS C:\> New-AzureWebsite mysite -Github -GithubRepository myaccount/myrepo
 ```

 This example creates a new website linked to a Github repository named myaccount/myrepo.